mattvenn/zero-to-asic-www/content/analog_course_content.md

 ## Lab 1.2: Draw your own circuit

-* Draw your own circuit and get it ready for simulation
+* Draw your own circuit and get it ready for simulation.
-* If you don't have a circuit ready, you can use one of the demos
+* If you don't have a circuit ready, you can use one of the demos.
-* Follow best practices
+* Follow best practices.

 # Part 2: Simulation